carcass

 Meaning

-- The body of a dead animal.
+- The body of a dead animal, especially a vertebrate or other animal having flesh.

 - The body of a slaughtered animal, stripped of unwanted viscera, etc.